markondej/cpp-icmplib/README.md

 ## To be done

 Work need to be done:
-* Code needs refactor to be more SOLID-like
-* Auto hostname translation to IP address
 * IPv6 support

 ## Known issues

-On Windows 10 ICMP Destination Unreachable messages seems to be blocked and, while being received, are not passed to application via socket
+On Windows 10 ICMP messages other than Echo Response seems to be blocked and, while being received, are not passed to application via socket, timeout is detected instead